EXECUTIVE SUMMARY: 2019 FEDERAL POLICIES AND PRIORITIES

 - Support modernization of the Passenger Facility Charge (PFC) program and eliminate the federal cap to the PFC, thereby providing local control and the ability for communities to set fees according to their needs

-- Urge Congress to fully authorize Airport Improvement Program (AIP) and ensure those funds are not diverted for FAA operations.
+- Urge Congress to fully protect the federal Airport Improvement Program (AIP).

 - As provided for in the FAST Act, support the continued allowance of Operating Assistance for Urbanized Areas (UZAs) with Less Than 100 Peak Hour Buses.
 Public transportation systems in urbanized areas of more than 200,000 population which operate less than 100 buses in peak operation should be authorized to use 50% of FTA Section 5307 formula funds for operating purposes.